"Is she a mummy or just a dummy?"

 This is a legend that has persisted in Chihuahua, Mexico for 86 years.
 People from all over the world have come to this town to see a mannequin that stands in the front window of a bridal shop.

-Pascuala Esparza who owned this shop had a young beautiful daughter.
+Pascuala Esparza who owned this shop had a beautiful young daughter.
 Tragically, she died on her wedding day from a Black Widow bite.

 The locals began to refer to the form as La Pascualita meaning little Pascuala or “her daughter.”